frankfanff53/MediaFormatter/README.md

 - [ ] Reformat the subtitle with the default configuration
 - [ ] Reformat the subtitle with the custom configuration
+- [ ] Merge the subtitle files to the corresponding video file